 - Place them correctly.
 Don’t put your CTAs where your visitors can’t find them.
 Think about where your website viewers’ eyes will be drawn to.
 For example, if they’re reading a blog post, it makes sense to put the CTA at the end of the text.

 - Keep them simple.
 Keep your text short and punchy.
 State what you’re offering and don’t leave any room for confusion.

-> - Make them bold.
+- Make them bold.
 Use striking colours, fonts and images to help your CTAs look attractive.
-The use of images is especially useful in attracting attention, as 40 percent of us respond better to visual information, as opposed to plain text.
+The use of images is especially useful in attracting attention as we respond better to visual information, as opposed to plain text.

-> - Use imperative verbs.
+- Use imperative verbs.
 ‘Download’, ‘read’, ‘watch’ – all of these words encourage readers to do what you’re asking them to do.
 Be bold and blunt about it.

 Startups need to keep their signup forms as simple and easy to fill out as possible.
 Asking too many questions or requiring too much information can put potential customers off.
 Don’t expect the world: ask only what’s necessary.

 Additionally, make your signup forms obvious.
 Try to keep them big and bold on the page or, alternatively, create a (literally) unmissable pop-up window.
 It’s always best to test which method works best and generates the most signups - we did this on our own blog and generated more than 3, 000 subscribers in the course of a year.
 If your pop-up form is too intrusive and stunts signups, try to stick to less invasive forms.

 It’s also common courtesy to thank your signups signing up to an offer.
 Therefore, your signup forms should redirect to a thank you page, as well as an immediate download of their content, offer or program.
 Don’t leave your signups waiting unless you’re desperate to practice your customer service skills.